-Article 22.1 of the Patent Law of the People's Republic of China establishes the patents can issue only for those inventions that "are novel, creative and of practical use."
-These requirements are similar to the U.S. requirements of novelty, nonobviousness, and utility encoded in 35 U.S.C. §§ 102, 103, and 112, respectively.
+Article 22.1 of the Patent Law of the People's Republic of China establishes that patents can issue only for those inventions that "are novel, creative and of practical use."6 These requirements track the U.S. requirements of novelty, nonobviousness, and utility encoded in 35 U.S.C. § 102, § 103, and §§ 101 and 112, respectively.
 Article 22.2 defines "novelty" to "mean[] that the invention or utility model concerned is not an existing technology."